tferrari92/automate-all-the-things/README.md

 <!-- ### **Explanation** -->
 ## Description
-We won't go into what ArgoCD is, for that you have [this video](https://youtu.be/MeU5_k9ssrs) by the #1 DevOps youtuber, Nana from [TechWorld ith Nana](https://www.youtube.com/@TechWorldwithNana).
+We won't go into what ArgoCD is, for that you have [this video](https://youtu.be/MeU5_k9ssrs) by the #1 DevOps youtuber, Nana from [TechWorld with Nana](https://www.youtube.com/@TechWorldwithNana).

 This pipeline will use the [ArgoCD Helm Chart](helm/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
 The first thing it will do is run the necessary tasks to connect to our the cluster.
 After this, ArgoCD will be installed, along with it's Ingress.